 In fact, reasons #1, #3, #4 are the most important reasons by far.

-What to Do After the No Contact Period Ends?
+What to Do After Your No Contact Period Ends?

-When you have finished your time of reflection, it will be time to reach out again.
+When you have completed your strategic break, it will be time to reach out again.

 Here’s the thing.